27 April 2011

 The Valencian nightlife is also expressed in other parts of the city, making it one of the liveliest cities of the region.
 Such as Calle Conde de Altea, the chic area of Valencia, or Juan Llorens – an area frequented mostly by the younger.

-Don’t miss to spend a day exploring one of the symbols of the rebirth and modernity of Valencia: watch the presentation video of the Ciutat de les Arts i les Ciències (City of Art & Sciences), a futuristic complex by architect Santiago Calatrava consisting of five main buildings: the Palace of Art, the Museum of Science, the Humbracule, the largest Aquarium in Europe and the Hemisferic, a human eye-shaped building.
+Don’t miss to spend a day exploring one of the symbols of the rebirth and modernity of Valencia: the Ciutat de les Arts i les Ciències (City of Art & Sciences), a futuristic complex by architect Santiago Calatrava consisting of five main buildings: the Palace of Art, the Museum of Science, the Humbracule, the largest Aquarium in Europe and the Hemisferic, a human eye-shaped building.

 Photo by SlapBcn